 Privacy Policy

-This privacy policy tells you how we look after your personal data when you visit our website and tell you about your privacy rights and how the law protects you.
+This privacy policy tells you how we look after your personal data when you visit our website and when we communicate with you, and explains your privacy rights and how the law protects you under the UK GDPR, the Data Protection Act 2018 and the Privacy and Electronic Communications Regulations (PECR).

 Our website is operated by Granny Eats Wolf Ltd (“We”).
 We are registered in England and Wales under company number 13915518 and have our registered office at Unit 302, 11 Meldola Yard, London, E9 5NW.